aaltsys/doc-newwares/billing/07_4recur-calc.rst

        **Received** date is set to the transaction **Posted** date plus the number of free days.

 ..
-[3] **Anniversary** method recurring calendars must preclude having two
+[3] Section 5.c. of **INTERNATIONAL REFRIGERATED WAREHOUSE CONTRACT TERMS
+       AND CONDITIONS** states:

+          *If storage rates are quoted on an “ANNIVERSARY BASIS” the storage month shall extend from date of receipt in one calendar month to, but not including, the same date of the next month.*

+       This rule is applied to determine anniversary audit **Starting** and **Ending** dates as follows:

+       #.
+The calculation month and year is taken from the calendar **Next**
+          date.
+       #.
+The **Received** day is combined with the calendar **Next** month and
+          year to determine the next lot anniversary, although if the **Received** month day is the first then the month is advanced one month.
+       #.
+An audit **Ending** date is calculated as the day preceding the
+          anniversary.
+       #.
+If the lot is received after the first day of the current calendar
+          month it is skipped, and **Ending** is left blank.
+       #.
+If the closed interval **[Last+1,Next]** does not contain the
+          **Ending** date, the lot is skipped and **Ending** is left blank.
+          (The calculation spans only part of the month, excluding this lot.)
+       #.
+Otherwise an audit **Starting** date is calculated as the anniversary
-       anniversary dates fall in the same calculation interval.
+          in the preceding month.

 ..
+[4] Note that the contract defines **Anniversary** method recurring as by
+       calendar month.
+Accounts using Anniversary recurring must have a calculation calendar which repeats monthly, which precludes having two anniversary dates fall in the same calculation interval.

-[4] A billing UOM is specified in the rate, separate from the inventory per
+..
+[5] A billing UOM is specified in the rate, separate from the inventory per
        code.
 A factor or deficit formula is applied to inventory quantities to calculate billing quantities, so that the amounts billed may not match the exact inventory shown on the corresponding Stock Activity report.